13Dima13/dracula-putty/README.md

 ## Install

-All instructions can be found at [draculatheme.com/putty](https://draculatheme.com/putty)
+~~All instructions can be found at [draculatheme.com/putty](https://draculatheme.com/putty)~~ Run the PowerShell script to add a new Dracula session to the registry in the current user's HKU registry hive.

 ## Team